Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 Moore valued this forest island in its sea of farmland and fenced it from stock in the early 1900s.
 However, possums and rats took a heavy toll on the wildlife.
 Then, before his death in 1962, Moore decided to protect the forest as a conservation estate.
 He bequeathed it, along with the homestead and farm buildings, to the Royal Forest and Bird Protection Society.

 Forest and Bird still have title to the forest, but the then Bushy Park Trust was created and took ownership of Bushy Park Homestead and the area around it in 1995.
-The society and the now Bushy Park Tarapuruhi Trust collaborate closely in the forest’s management in this long-standing community-led conservation project.
+The society and the now Tarapuruhi Bushy Park Trust collaborate closely in the forest’s management in this long-standing community-led conservation project.
 Volunteers remain the key to the sanctuary’s success.

 default